YasnoSolnishko/ping-watching-tool/README.md

-# ping-watching-tool
+# Ping monitoring tool

-Small tool to measure the ping to the desired address
+Small tool to monitor and draw a diagram of the ping to the desired address